ByVoiceTech/Grammars/README.md

     <Newspaper> = the new york times;

-NULL productions are disallowed, meaning a grammar must map to at least one word.
-To effect a NULL, use the OPT or KLEENE operators, but the grammar containing it must still produce at least one word.
+NULL productions are disallowed, meaning a grammar must map to at least one entity (word or grammar).
+To effect a NULL, use the OPT or KLEENE operators, but the grammar containing it must still produce at least one entity.
 This prevents "infinite loops" should null productions be encountered in parsing.

     # NOT ALLOWED, CAN PRODUCE NULL FOR GRAMMAR
     <Digit> = *[one two three four];